All Episodes

 I'm calling from Watertown, Wisconsin, and I've lived in Western North Carolina for 13 years.

-I drove by one on the way home from work, so I have my wife.
+And I started, you know, I drove by one on the way home from work, so I have my wife, you know, I dip some out for the, I have the guy dip some of the fish out for my wife.

-She's been eating orange roughy and some other things and I just spoke with her when the program came on.
+And I just spoke with her when the program came on.

-She's, you know, to the point she can't sleep pains or she's starting to become forgetful.
+She's, you know, to the point she can't sleep, pains, or she's starting to become forgetful.

 She locked herself out of the house.